 When you install a system update on your device, booting into recovery is part of the process.
 Every device has a stock recovery installed for this reason, but it has no user-accessible functions.

 Replacing the stock recovery with a custom recovery such as TWRP (Team Win Recovery Project) gives you access to the parts of your device that were previously off limits.
 That’s how you start hacking your phone.

 The two main stock recovery systems for Android are TWRP and ClockworkMod (CWM).

 TWRP and CWM have similar feature sets, and there’s little practical difference between them.
 They do have different user interfaces and are not compatible with one another.
-A Nandroid backup made on one cannot be restored using the other.
+You cannot restore a Nandroid backup on a different device.